Martinnavs/datascienceportfolio/AnimeRecommendation/README.md

     10010

 This is done for all the users in the dataset who has a corresponding record in the mined top 5 animes dataset.

+The top 5 animes and preference profile of all users in the original datasets are saved into csv, which will be used in the recommendations.

 ## Recommendation